[HISTORY: Adopted by the Township Committee of the Township of Carneys Point as indicated in article histories. Amendments noted where applicable.]

 Before any such license shall be granted or issued, the applicant shall file with the Township Committee satisfactory proof in a form acceptable to the Township Committee that the Township has been insured at the applicant's expense to protect and save harmless the Township, its agents, officers, employees or representatives from any and all claims, demands, causes of action, liability, judgments, costs and expenses or losses to any person or property of all nature, including workmen's compensation, copyright or other infringement, and further including any and all expenses which may be incurred by the Township to assert any defense or participation in any litigation in which the Township may become involved arising out of or caused by or as a result of the applicant's construction, erection, maintenance, use or presence of or removal of any of its installations, equipment or attachments.

-The term of any license granted under the authority of this ordinance shall extend for a period of one year and shall be automatically renewable to the licensee in the absence of any matter which constitutes a failure to comply with the provisions of this ordinance or default in any of the provisions of this ordinance or any of the other ordinances or regulations of the Township or default in any of its obligations as otherwise may be provided for from time to time by lawful authority.
+The term of any license granted under the authority of this article shall extend for a period of one year and shall be automatically renewable to the licensee in the absence of any matter which constitutes a failure to comply with the provisions of this article or default in any of the provisions of this article or any of the other ordinances or regulations of the Township or default in any of its obligations as otherwise may be provided for from time to time by lawful authority.

 There shall be paid to the Township a license fee in an amount equal to 5% of the gross revenues of the licensee derived from the Township, but which shall not be less than the sum of $1,200, covering any one calendar licensed year.
 The Township retains the right to demand inspection of any books of account of the licensee to determine the proper amount of payment due.
 In addition to said report, the licensee shall provide a certified annual statement by a duly recognized certified public accountant showing the gross revenues received from the Township.